GameCatCam/02-Challenge/README.md

 ![screenshot of mockup](./assets/01-html-css-git-homework-demo.png)

 ## Credits
-Original code and mockup provided by edX Boot Camps Refactoring of said code was done by myself, Cameron Rawlins
+Original code and mockup provided by edX Boot Camps.
+Refactoring of said code was done by myself, Cameron Rawlins